 However, flipping also dropped in profitability, party because "the cost of buying properties continued to rise faster than gains on resale," says Todd Teta, chief product officer at ATTOM Data Solutions.
 The average gross profit nationwide was $62,900 in 2019, down 3.2% from 2018 and 6% from 2017.
 Gross profit does not include any cost of renovating the property either; it's simply the cost of buying the house versus what someone else paid for it next.
 Improvements cut into a house flipper's profit, and good work only gets more expensive each year.

 House flipping is defined as buying a house with the intention of selling it quickly for a profit.
 "The time between the purchase and the sale often ranges from a couple months to a year," writes the financial advice website DaveRamsey.com.
+(TV shows make this look like a week's project for dramatic effect.)
 Sometimes improvements and repairs are made to boost the resale price; other times the investor simply waits while housing prices rise in the neighborhood and then sells the house without having touched it.

 The best first step you can take in house flipping is to buy the flip with cash, says the website.
 This way you: